conversationai/perspectiveapi/score_normalization_v2_for_toxicity.md

 ## I want to control when I migrate

 You can control when you migrate to normalized scores by requesting **versioned model names**.
-Using this method, you can atomically update your application to use updated thresholds and receive normalized scores.

 If you want to migrate to fixed normalized scores now, you can do so by using the next version of the model listed above: `TOXICITY@4`.

-A controlled migration process would be:
+A controlled migration process for moving to new normalized score later
+involves:
 1. Configure your application to use a versioned model name before the rollout.
-    * Request `TOXICITY@3` for the current default model (you're using `TOXICITY@3` if you just request `TOXICITY`).
+    * Request `TOXICITY@3` for the current default model (you are currently using `TOXICITY@3` if you just request `TOXICITY`).
 This was our first attempt at calibration.
-2. Within 3 months after the rollout (by 2017-11-15), re-configure your application to use unversioned, normalized model names along with updating your score thresholds, according to the [score mappings below](#score-mappings).
+2. Within 3 months after the rollout (by 2017-11-15), re-configure your application to use the unversioned model name (`TOXICITY`), along with updating your score thresholds, according to the [score mappings below](#score-mappings).